5 Ways to Optimize Your Website for Lead Generation

 Lastly, the lead magnet implements social proof.
 This is a brand that big name publications trust.
 That makes winning the trust of new leads much easier.

-Many of our customers at Userlike use our chat solution specifically for the purpose of capturing leads.
+In fact, many of our customers at Userlike use our chat solution specifically for the purpose of capturing leads.
 For prospects further down the funnel, website chat is the easiest and most natural way to generate leads.

 Example: Trusted Shops capturing leads with website chat.